cartrawler/cartrawler.github.io/docs/react native/androidIntegration.md

 ```

 {: .note}
-If you do not have these credentials contact you manager, IT or another developer in your team.
+If you do not have these credentials yet then get in touch with CarTrawler.

 ---
 ## Add the CarTrawler Dependency to build.gradle